JoshuaKGoldberg/Goldblog/content/blog/type-parameters-missing-function-codefix/index.md

 4. Closed the PR after [performance testing](https://github.com/microsoft/TypeScript/pull/50010#issuecomment-1193355846) indicated it caused a ~3% performance loss

 Ah well.
-Sometimes you refactor the code, and sometimes limitations in V8 runtime optimization mean the existing code is able to be optimized better for.
+Sometimes you refactor the code, and sometimes limitations in V8 runtime optimization mean the existing code plays better with startup execution and/or JIT optimization.
 🤷

 ## Wrapping Up